Lacson: Napoles can implicate more pork solons

 But Lacson said only the court could decide whether Napoles, who faces charges of plunder in the Sandiganbayan in connection with the pork barrel scam, could be discharged as a state witness.

-Until a few days ago, Napoles was serving life imprisonment after the Makati City Regional Trial Court (RTC) found her guilty on April 14, 2015, of illegally detaining
+Until a few days ago, Napoles was serving life imprisonment after the Makati City Regional Trial Court (RTC) found her guilty on April 14, 2015, of illegally detaining pork barrel scam state witness Benhur Luy for four months in 2013.

 Evidence needed